gardener/gardener/docs/proposals/01-extensibility.md

   <other fields required to keep track of>
 ```

+:information: **Every controller must be capable of reconstructing its own environment based on both the state it has written before and on the real world's conditions/state.**

 We cannot assume that Gardener is always online to observe the most recent states the controllers have written to their resources.
 Consequently, the information stored here must not be used as "single point of truth", but the controllers must potentially check the real world's status to reconstruct themselves.
 However, this must anyway be part of their normal reconciliation logic and is a general best practice for Kubernetes controllers.

-#### Shoot health checks/conditions
+#### Shoot Health Checks/Conditions

-Some of the existing conditions already contain specific code which shall be simplified as well.
+Some of the existing conditions already contain specific code, which shall be simplified as well.
 All of the CRDs described above have a `.status.conditions` field to which the controllers may write relevant health information of their function area.
 Gardener will pick them up and copy them over to the Shoots `.status.conditions` (only those conditions setting `propagate=true`).

-#### Reconciliation flow
+#### Reconciliation Flow

-We are now examining the current Shoot creation/reconciliation flow and describe how it could look like when applying this proposal:
+We are now examining the current Shoot creation/reconciliation flow and describing how it could look like when applying this proposal:

 | Operation | Description |
 |-----------|-------------|